kognise/obsidian-aviation/FAR/Volume 3/K Administrative regulations/0193 Protection of voluntarily submitted information.md

 \(d\) *Amendment of designation.* The FAA may amend a designation using the procedures in paragraphs (a), (b), and (c) of this section.

-\(e\) *Withdrawal of designation.* The FAA may withdraw a designation under this section at any time the FAA finds that continuation of the designation does not meet the elements of §193.7, or if the requirements of the designation are not met.
+\(e\) *Withdrawal of designation.* The FAA may withdraw a designation under this section at any time the FAA finds that continuation of the designation does not meet the elements of [[Volume 3/K Administrative regulations/0193 Protection of voluntarily submitted information.md#§193.7   What does it mean for the FAA to designate information as protected?|§193.7]], or if the requirements of the designation are not met.
 The FAA withdraws the designation by publishing a notice in the Federal Register.
 The withdrawal is effective on the date of publication or such later date as the notice may state.
 Information provided during the time the program was designated remains protected under this part and the program.
 Information provided after the withdrawal of the designation is effective is not protected under this part or the program.

 \[66 FR 33805, June 25, 2001, as amended at 72 FR 68475, Dec.
 5, 2007\]